Mumbai: Shiv Sena leader’s son arrested two days after allegedly killing woman in car crash

 The police had issued a lookout circular for Mihir Shah to prevent him from fleeing the country.

-The Mumbai Police on Tuesday arrested Mihir Shah, son of Shiv Sena leader Rajesh Shah, for allegedly crashing his BMW car into a motorcycle and killing a woman, NDTV reported.
+The Mumbai Police on Tuesday arrested Mihir Shah, son of Shiv Sena leader Rajesh Shah, for allegedly crashing his BMW car into a two-wheeler and killing a woman, NDTV reported.

 Mihir Shah was arrested from an apartment in Virar, around 65 km from Mumbai, according to the news channel.